bariscimen/coursemate/readme.md

 ## **CourseMate** [BOUN Course Planner Application]

 CourseMate is a web application which has been developing to help Boğaziçi University Students to prepare their course schedule easily.
-The application automatically fetchs the course list from OBIKAS(registration.boun.edu.tr) and enables users to create their own schedule table.
+The application automatically fetches the course list from OBIKAS(registration.boun.edu.tr) and enables users to create their own schedule table.

 ##Demo
 You can visit: http://coursemate.bariscimen.com/